willwray/function_traits/readme.md

 with full generality, one might as well write a full collection of traits.
 >
 >[1] C++ standard library `copy_*` traits are proposed in [P1016](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1016r0.pdf)
-'A few additional type manipulation utilities' (unlikely to be voted in).
+"A few additional type manipulation utilities" (unlikely to be in C++20).
 Copy traits like this are not implemented yet in Boost.CallableTraits
 though there's an open [issue](https://github.com/boostorg/callable_traits/issues/139) to add a `copy_member_cvref` trait.
 >